Secure Equilibria in Weighted Games: Determinacy of Lexicographic Payoff Games

-\paragraph{Uniform-Determinacy.} The proof of Theorem~\ref{thm:uniform-det} for $\LimInf$ payoff has the same structure as for $\MPInf$ payoff.
+The proof of Theorem~\ref{thm:uniform-det} for $\LimInf$ payoff has the same structure as for $\MPInf$ payoff.
 Let $\Glexun$ be a $\LimInf$ lexicographic payoff game.
 Without lost of generality, we can suppose the weights used in $\Glexun$ are natural numbers (see Remark~\ref{rem:positive}).
-As for lexicographic payoff games with $\MPInf$ payoff function, we derive two games with one-dimensional weight function.
+As for lexicographic payoff games with $\MPInf$ payoff function, we show (Proposition~\ref{prop:uniformlyDeterminedOnePlayerGameLimInf}) that if the vertices of the game are controlled by only one player, this player has a uniform optimal strategy.
+Theorem~\ref{thm:uniform-det} will then follow by Theorem~\ref{thm:UniformlyDeterminedHugo}.